Green Arts Competition: Winner Announced!

 The Green Arts Initiative is a networked community of practice, made up of over 200 cultural organisations in Scotland committed to reducing their environmental impact.

 Free to join, the community is working on everything from reducing their carbon emissions, to engaging staff, to producing artistic work that tackles climate change head-on.

-We provide monthly updates for members on the news, events and opportunities which support their work as Green Champions, as well as programming our annual Green Arts Conference (this year on 7 November) and providing year-round advice.
+We provide monthly updates for members on the news, events and opportunities which support their work as Green Champions, as well as programming our annual Green Arts Conference and providing year-round advice.

 Find out more (and join!) on our Green Arts Initiative project page.